Please ensure Javascript is enabled for purposes of website accessibility

 Birth Injuries

-medical malpacticeThe birth of a new baby should be a joyous time for the entire family.
+Medical malpractice lawyer PhiladelphiaThe birth of a new baby should be a joyous time for the entire family.
 Birth injuries suffered at a Philadelphia hospital can turn what should be a happy event into a scary and traumatic one.
-The experienced medical malpractice lawyers at Munley Law Personal Injury Attorneys handle cases involving all types of birth injuries, including cerebral palsy, Erb’s palsy, shoulder dystocia, hypoxia, pre-eclampsia, toxemia, uterine rupture and respiratory distress.
-A birth injury in Philadelphia could have occurred as a result of a duty of care failure on the part of the OB-GYN to recognize fetal distress, from the misuse of forceps, vacuums and other medical devices during delivery, or from a delayed C-section or another mistake.
+The experienced medical malpractice lawyers at Munley Law Personal Injury Attorneys handle cases involving all types of birth injuries, including cerebral palsy, Erb’s palsy, shoulder dystocia, hypoxia, pre-eclampsia, toxemia, uterine rupture, and respiratory distress.
+A birth injury in Philadelphia could have occurred as a result of a duty of care failure on the part of the OB-GYN to recognize fetal distress, from the misuse of forceps, vacuums, and other medical devices during delivery, or from a delayed C-section or another mistake.
 If your baby suffered birth injuries due to a trauma caused by medical negligence, the resulting harm can lead to a lifetime of medical expenses, pain and suffering, and more.
 The obstetrician and other responsible parties must be held accountable.
 Contact an experienced, compassionate Philadelphia medical malpractice attorney at Munley Law Personal Injury Attorneys for a free, confidential consultation.

-Failure to Diagnose/Misdiagnosis
+Failure to Diagnose or Misdiagnosis

 The sooner you find out you have a serious illness such as cancer, the better your treatment options and chance of survival.
 Losing vital treatment time due to a doctor’s delayed or missed diagnosis can mean the difference between life and death.
 Likewise, a wrong diagnosis can subject a patient to unnecessary, painful, and costly treatment.
-A negligent doctor, lab technician or health care facility must be held accountable for the misdiagnosis in a serious case of breast cancer, colon cancer, lung cancer, heart disease, stroke, traumatic brain injuries, spinal cord injuries or any other serious illness.
+A negligent doctor, lab technician, or health care facility must be held accountable for the misdiagnosis in a severe case of breast cancer, colon cancer, lung cancer, heart disease, stroke, traumatic brain injuries, spinal cord injuries, or any other serious illness.
 If you or someone you love suffered from a missed, delayed, or incorrect diagnosis that led to injury or wrongful death, contact the personal injury team at Munley Law Personal Injury Attorneys today for a free case evaluation.

 Medication Errors